afdaniele/flat-dict/README.md

-# flat-json
+# flat-dict

-Python library that transforms a nested JSON object into a flat (key, value) set, and back.
+Python library that transforms nested Python dictionaries into flat (key, value) sets, and back.